killerdroid99/killerdroid99/README.md

 - 👀 I’m interested in ...web development
 - 🌱 I’m currently learning ...HTML CSS and JavaScript <-- Almost learned all major concepts
 - ⚛️ Mainly learning React framework and tried my hand on Svelte framework
-- 💞️ I’m looking to collaborate on ...currently nothing but after learning some front-end I will
+- 💞️ I’m looking to collaborate on ...any projects related to vanilla JavaScript
 - 📫 How to reach me ...ajempire09@gmail.com

 <!---